Grow Food for Good®

 We couldn’t do this without your support.
 You, along with our backyard farmers and their happy, healthy hens are demonstrating how a community can come together to care for one another.

-Together, we all can make a meaningful difference every single day.
+Together, we all can make a meaningful difference every single day and beginning in December we will be supplying the Ipswich Council on Aging with eggs too!

 Contact us to learn how you can help in our efforts to reduce food insecurity.